Cyclone Gaja: Tamil Nadu and Puducherry

 Up to 1.8 m of storm surge was reported in Kodikkarai.
 An estimated 1.6 m of storm surge inundated Karaikal Beach.
 The surge partially silted canals supplying tidal waters to coastal mangrove forests.
 The towns of Thiruthuraipoondi and Muthupet both recorded 17 cm of rainfall on 16 November.
 The following day, Sivaganga reported 17 cm of rainfall.
 Adiramapattinam reported a maximum wind speed of 117 kph, and Nagapattinam reported maximum winds of 100 kph.

 About 86,000 electric poles, 800 transformers, 200 electricity substations, and 5,000 boats were destroyed by the cyclone.
 Thousands of birds and livestock died due to the cyclone's effects.
 More than 1000 ha of banana plantation were damaged in the town of Orathanadu.
 About 18000 ha hectares of coconut trees were damaged, with damage being particularly severe in the Cauvery delta region.
 56000 ha of crops and trees were destroyed due to the cyclone.
 In total, roughly 7.5 million trees were damaged or felled due to high winds.

-Damages to electrical infrastructure operated by the Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO) were estimated to total around ₹10.5 billion (US$120.5 million).
+Damages to electrical infrastructure operated by the Tamil Nadu Power Distribution Corporation Limited (TNPDCL) were estimated to total around ₹10.5 billion (US$120.5 million).
 A total of 52 deaths were reported in Tamil Nadu due to Gaja, including four construction workers who were killed by a landslide in Kodaikanal.